 Local jurisdictions may apply annually to SHA for one or more areas to be designated BPPAs.
 SHA will coordinate the application review and evaluate resources available for BPPA implementation to determine whether to designate the requested BPPA(s).
 The BPPA application process and screening criteria are described below.

 BPPAP development will require a partnership between applicants and local implementing agencies such as municipal or county level public works or transportation departments.
 If a non-implementing agency applies, a letter of support from municipal or county level public works or transportation departments will be required.

 Stakeholder involvement is important when developing a BPPAP.
 The BPPA applicant will lead stakeholder involvement.
 This will include soliciting participation from affected stakeholders and selecting participants for inclusion on the BPPAP working group.

 For each designated BPPA, SHA will convene a BPPAP working group including the appropriate SHA district office, applicant, local implementing agency (if different from the applicant), local planning agency (if different from the applicant), and stakeholder participants to draft a BPPAP designed to increase safety and access for bicycle and pedestrian traffic.

 The BPPA designation process includes the following steps:

-APPLICATION SCREENING: MDOT will designate BPPA(s) in areas with high potential for bicycling and walking and characterized by the following:
+APPLICATION SCREENING: MDOT will designate up to two BPPA(s) in areas with high potential for bicycling and walking and characterized by the following: